sunfounder/galaxy-rvr/docs/source/lesson8_ir_ultrasonic.rst

 Course Objectives
 --------------------------
+* Learn how to combine obstacle avoidance modules with an ultrasonic module for improved navigation.
+* Understand the principles and functionalities behind an advanced obstacle avoidance system.
+* Learn how to implement an intelligent following system in the Mars Rover.

 Course Materials
 ------------------------

 * Mars Rover model (the one we built in previous lessons)
+* USB Cable
 * Arduino IDE
 * Computer
 * And of course, your creative mind!